 The toll-free telephone line can provide you with the following information:

 - Whether this facility is licensed by the Texas Department of State Health Services

 - The date of the last inspection of this facility by the TDSHS and any violations of law or rules discovered during that inspection that may pose a health risk to you

 - Any relevant fine, penalty, or judgment rendered against this facility or a doctor who provides services at this facility.

-You have the right to contact the TDH at the toll-free number in the event this facility does not provide you with the Woman's Right to Know booklet or resource directory, should you choose to view it.
+You have the right to contact the TDSHS at the toll-free number in the event this facility does not provide you with the Woman's Right to Know booklet or resource directory, should you choose to view it.